 There are lots of recipes out there for applesauce.
 Some of them are as simple as blending up the apples and straining out the seeds and other bits.
 Some are more complicated, using food mills to process the cooked apples.
 Our method is somewhere in the middle.
 And it’s easy…ish.
 The hardest part is peeling and quartering the apples.
 Many applesauce recipes suggest leaving the peels on, and either grinding them later, or fishing them out after the apples are soft.
 I don’t know that either of those methods is any less time consuming than peeling the apples to start, and both result in a less chunky applesauce.
 If the kids are each given a vegetable peeler and set to work, or the old-fashioned apple peeler/corer/slicer is put to use, it doesn’t take too long to peel and quarter a pot’s worth of apples.
 Some recipes suggest using the best quality apples, and this may be ideal if you are planning to make large batches and preserve the applesauce, but we have had wonderful results using old, bruised (cutting off the worst of the bruised bits), powdery apples.
 Cooking the apples generally intensifies the flavor, and improves the texture.
 We have had a couple of instances where apples that were really tasty for eating just didn’t sauce up with much flavor, but usually it is the other way around.
 Our “recipe” that follows is more like general guidelines that work well for us.
 Hope you enjoy!

-- apples (any variety okay, a mix is best - we like Fugi, Gala, Pink Lady, Granny Smith, Jazz, Macintosh)
+- 10-12 pounds apples any variety okay, a mix is best - we like Fugi, Gala, Pink Lady, Granny Smith, Jazz, Macintosh

-- Steam the apples on medium to medium high until tender, adding more fluid if needed.
+Steam the apples on medium to medium high until tender, adding more liquid if needed.
 Apples are done when tender, but not completely falling apart, if you like a chunky applesauce.
 For a smoother consistency, cook longer.
-Different varieties of apples will cook differently, making really nice chunks in the finished applesauce!
+Different varieties of apples will cook differently, creating nice chunks in the finished applesauce!

-- Exact measurements are not given because there are too many variables involved - especially with the size, juiciness and flavor of apples.
-Keeping added moisture to a minimum without allowing the apples to scorch is ideal for a nice thick applesauce.
-Adding in lemon, cinnamon, salt and honey slowly and tasting is critical.
-The same amount of each might yield very different results for different apples.
+- Measurements provided are to be used as a starting point, adjust for your own tastes and ingredient quality.
+There are many variables involved - especially with the juiciness and flavor of apples.
+Keeping added moisture to a minimum while not allowing the apples to scorch is ideal for a nice thick applesauce.
+Adding in lemon, cinnamon, salt and honey slowly and frequently tasting is critical.

 - If you find that you have added too much liquid, you can return the pot to the burner, removing lid, and gently simmer until the desired level is achieved.
 This will result in a less chunky applesauce.

-- Try using including other fruit as well!
+- Try adding in other fruit as well!
 Ripe pears, cherries, cranberries and even rhubarb all taste delicious!
 Just add (cored / pitted / peeled) pieces to the pot with the apples at the start, and adjust sweetness as needed.
 If using rhubarb, slice into 1/2 inch or smaller pieces for best results.

 - Hot applesauce?!
 You bet!
-If you eat cheese (not Paleo, I know), a sharp cheddar shredded and sprinkled over the top of a hot bowl of applesauce with a dash or two of cinnamon is an interesting combination - reminiscent of the "Apple Grande" my father used to make (better than Taco John's!).
+If you eat cheese, a sharp cheddar shredded and sprinkled over the top of a hot bowl of applesauce with a dash or two of cinnamon is an interesting combination - reminiscent of an "Apple Grande."